Invoice factoring also referred to as accounts receivable financing, is a funding method many companies use to obtain steady cash flow.

 Tennessee factoring company programs speed up cash flow.
 The process works by TCI Business Capital purchasing your invoices and providing a competitive same-day advance on the total amount.
 Our professional collectors work with your customers for payment, and once received, we’ll remit the remaining balance, less a small fee for our services.

 Since 1994, TCI Business Capital has provided companies with cash through our Tennessee invoice factoring programs.
-We offer low rates, competitive advances and top-rated customer service.
-Fill out the form on this page or call 800-707-4845 to find out more.
+We offer low rates, competitive advances, and top-rated customer service.

 While business loans and lines of credit can provide you with cash, it might not be the best option for your business.
-The process to get approved is long and extensive.
-If you do get approved, it can take a month or more to receive the cash your business needs.
+The process to get approved is extensive.
+If you do get approved, it can take weeks or months to receive the cash your business needs.
 The amount you’re given is capped, and it can be difficult to obtain more capital as it creates debt on your balance sheet.

-On the other hand, you can receive an approval for one of our accounts-receivable financing programs in as little as 15 minutes.
-We provide funding on your invoices within 24 hours.
+On the other hand, you can receive a consultation and quote for accounts receivable financing in as little as 15 minutes.
+We provide fast account set up and funding on your invoices within 24 hours.
 We even offer month-to-month programs that can fluctuate as your industry ebbs and flows, giving you the flexibility that a business loan or line of credit cannot.